Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Introduction

-On the other hand, research on magnetic filaments as a specific system has been more scarce to date.
-After the seminal works reported in the late 1990s for the assembly of micrometric particles \cite{furst98a, furst99a}, the progress on their synthesis methods has allowed the preparation of magnetic filaments made of particles of very different materials and characteristic sizes \cite{dreyfus05a, tabata03a, evans07a, keng07a, bowles07a, benkoski08a, zhou09a, benkoski10a}.
-In addition, the filaments have increased their degree of flexibility, a property which is mainly determined by the nature of the molecular links between the MNPs and, to some extent, by the intensity of their magnetic interactions.
+On the other hand, research on magnetic filaments is rather scarce.
+After the seminal works reported in the late 1990s for the assembly of micrometer sized particles \cite{furst98a, furst99a}, the progress in synthesis methods to produce them has allowed the preparation of magnetic filaments made of particles of very different materials and characteristic sizes \cite{dreyfus05a, tabata03a, evans07a, keng07a, bowles07a, benkoski08a, zhou09a, benkoski10a}.
+In addition, the filaments can now be made much more flexible, a property which is mainly determined by the nature of the molecular links between the MNPs and, to some extent, by the intensity of their magnetic interactions.
 So far, most studies on single or highly diluted magnetic filaments in bulk have been restricted to the understanding of their dynamic properties under the action of external magnetic fields, paying a special attention to their application as nanofluidic propellers and actuators \cite{cebers05a, evans07a, belovs09a, fahrni09a, benkoski10a, benkoski11a, babataheri11a, javaitis11a, breidenich12a}.
 The equilibrium configurational properties of the filaments have been generally disregarded.
-Nevertheless, the chain morphology has been pointed as a relevant factor for some properties of the filaments of high interest like its thermal and electric conductivity or its overall coercivity \cite{wang11c}.
+Nevertheless, the chain morphology has been pointed out as a relevant factor for some properties of the filaments that are of high interest like its thermal and electric conductivity or its overall coercivity \cite{wang11c}.

 As a general hypothesis, it is reasonable to expect that the configurations observed in self-assembled chains of MNPs may appear also as equilibrium morphologies of magnetic filaments with an adequate degree of flexibility.
-Nevertheless, it is not obvious which conditions may lead to the different equilibrium structures or what will be the behavior of the filaments under conditions which do not lead to the self-assembly of dipolar chains.
-In addition, there is still little knowledge on the equilibrium structures of highly diluted self-assembled dipolar chains and magnetic filaments in bulk.
+Nevertheless, it is not obvious which conditions may lead to the different equilibrium structures or what will be the behavior of the filaments under conditions which do not lead to the self-assembly of free particles into dipolar chains.
+Therefore, the chain connectivity imposed by the chemical links makes magnetic filaments a system with a structural behavior that is expected to be clearly distinguishable from the corresponding to assemblies of free particles.
+In addition, there is still little knowledge on the equilibrium structures of either highly diluted self-assembled dipolar chains and magnetic filaments in bulk.